wandb/docs/docs/guides/tables/tables-download.md

 Like all W&B Artifacts, Tables can be converted into pandas dataframes for easy data exporting.

 ## Convert `table` to `artifact`
-First, you'll need to convert the table to an artifact.
+First, convert the table to an artifact.
 The easiest way to do this using `artifact.get(table, "table_name")`:

 ```python
 # Create and log a new table.